HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/index.md

     This allows you to create, update and delete portlets.

+!!!note
-**Note:** At this time there is no controller for the following models:
+    At this time there is no controller for the following models:

 -   `NavigationModel`.
 This is by implication of the structure of the content model.
 -   `NavigationSelectionModel`.
 This is computed from the navigational state per request.